 have had extensive experience with the Lincoln Power Wave on many robot applications.

 I would rather not repeat the experiences.
 My advice to anyone looking at a Power

 Wave, consider instead the $2000 to $4000 traditional Lincoln CV units and use

-The welds are made with a Lincoln 300 Power MIG.
-This is single phase, pulsed
+The welds were made with a Lincoln 300 Power MIG.
+This power source is single phase, pulsed

 MIG power source that retails around $3,700 .
-This power source has pre-scheduled
+The Lincoln 300 power source has pre-scheduled

 pulsed programs for specific wire diameters.
 This MIG power source was purchased

 by a company that welds steel and stainless parts.
 The MIG wire is an 0.035 - 308L